steemit/smt-whitepaper/smt-manual/manual.md

 Example:  Suppose $M = (1200, 3600, 12000, 0.25)$ and $p = 0.5$.
 Then of the
 $T = 12000$ TOKEN in existence, $t = 3600$ TOKEN is held by the MM, so
-$T-t = 12000 - 3600 = 8400$ TOKEN are ``circulating'' (i.e. exist in balances
+$T-t = 12000 - 3600 = 8400$ TOKEN are "circulating" (i.e. exist in balances
 outside the MM).
-These circulating tokens are worth $p(T-t) = 4200$ STEEM total, so they ``should be'' backed by a target reserve level of
+These circulating tokens are worth $p(T-t) = 4200$ STEEM total, so they "should be" backed by a target reserve level of
 $rp(T-t) = 4200 * 0.25 = 1050$ STEEM.

-In this example, there is ``too much'' STEEM in the reserve, so relaxation will buy tokens in the market.
+In this example, there is "too much" STEEM in the reserve, so relaxation will buy tokens in the market.
 This sale will cause two effects:   It will decrease the reserve STEEM, and also decrease circulating tokens.
 The decrease in circulating tokens, in turn, causes the target reserve level to decline.
 For every 1 STEEM used to buy tokens, the target reserve level declines by $r$ STEEM;
-since $r < 1$ eventually the declining reserve will ``catch up'' to its more slowly declining target level.
+since $r < 1$ eventually the declining reserve will "catch up" to its more slowly declining target level.

 The above algebra shows that we will catch up at